Live Stream Concerts

 Yes, you could wait until just prior to your first purchase.

 Contact us for assistance.
 We could edit your account.

 How could I get help?

 Email email@example.com.
-We could answer any questions and/or generate the password link for you.
+We could answer any questions and/or generate the reset password link for you.

 All seating is reserved.
 Patrons select their seats and purchase online; purchase early for best seat selection.
-Advance online ticketing is available through Saturday before the show.
+Advance online ticketing closes at midnight (Saturday).
 Phone sales are not available at this time.